- Types of Eczema

 - For Medical Professionals

 In September 2017, NEA launched its advocacy program, Raise Your Voice!
-Throughout the fall of 2017, we asked our community to email their representatives to let them know that eczema is important to them.
-We then followed up with a request that grassroots advocates meet with their elected representatives to see if they would be willing to introduce a resolution declaring October 2018 to be Eczema Awareness Month.
+We asked members of our community to email their elected officials to let them know that eczema is an important public health issue.
+We also asked people who participated in this campaign to request that their representatives sponsor a resolution declaring October, Eczema Awareness Month.
+Our campaign met with resounding success.

 Have you ever been prescribed a medication by your doctor just to be told by your insurer that you have to take another medication first?
 If you have, then you’ve experienced step therapy.